riaashley/my-project-frontend/README.md

 # Shops Frontend
 Shops is my frontend project of phase 3.
-Applicaiton that interacts with a Sinatra API backend.
+An application that interacts with a Sinatra API backend.

 ## CRUD